ChocolateLoverRaj/rust-os-tutorial/README.md

 `code` is the branch which contains the code that goes along with the tutorial.
 Each commit is 1 part of the tutorial.
 To edit `main` and `code` at the same time, you can use `git worktree add code --guess-remote`, and the `code` branch will be in the `code` folder. ming part number. `code-dev` is the corresponding development branch.

+`next` is an OS that is very similar to the tutorial OS where I try out implementing new things.
+It is kind of a preview of what will come to this tutorial.
+It is kind of messy because I might rebase `next` based on the tutorial, but right now it's based on an old tutorial version.

 ## Git and contributing
 ### Adding a new part (in the end)
 Pretty simple: